nextjs/saas-starter/README.md

 - User: `test@test.com`
 - Password: `admin123`

-You can also create new users through the `/sign-up` route.
+You can, of course, create new users as well through `/login/sign-up`.

 Finally, run the Next.js development server: